FHA Loan With Poor Credit And Collection Accounts

 Mortgage lenders want to see re-established credit after periods of bad credit and most importantly, pretty much all lenders want to see timely payment history on all debt payments for the past 12 months.

 Late Payments After Bankruptcy And Foreclosure

-Late payments after bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale is considered extremely bad and most mortgage lenders will not approve a mortgage borrower who had any late payments after bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale.
-However, I can help folks with late payments after bankruptcy and foreclosure if they get an approve/eligible per Automated Underwriting System or with a manual underwrite, a good letter of explanation for why the borrower had a late payment after bankruptcy and/or foreclosure.
-Late payments after bankruptcy and foreclosure is not a deal killer, however, it is viewed as a second offender and does not look for the borrower.
-If you have been turned down for a FHA Loan due to late payments after bankruptcy and/or foreclosure, please contact me at 262-716-8151 or email me at email@example.com and I will be able to help you.
+Late payments after bankruptcy, foreclosure, deed in lieu of foreclosure, and a short sale is considered extremely bad.
+Most mortgage lenders will not approve a borrower who had any late payments after bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale.
+However, Gustan Cho Associates can help folks with late payments after bankruptcy and foreclosure if they get an approve/eligible per Automated Underwriting System.
+Or with a manual underwrite a good letter of explanation for why the borrower had a late payment after bankruptcy and/or foreclosure.
+Late payments after bankruptcy and foreclosure is not a deal killer.
+However, it is viewed as a second offender and does not look for the borrower.
+If you have been turned down for an FHA Loan due to late payments after bankruptcy and/or foreclosure, please contact us at 800-900-8569 or text us for a faster response.
+Or email us at email@example.com and we will be able to help you.